p4sstime/archive/client_mods/README.md

 Simply place one of the folders inside the [passtime-crosshairs](https://github.com/blakeplusplus/p4sstime/raw/main/%5BClient%20Mods%5D/passtime-crosshairs.7z) archive into your `custom` folder.

-The crosshairs are originally created by slamborghini and can be found in the Official 4v4 PASS Time Discord.
-I just wanted to archive them in another place.
+The crosshairs are originally created by slamborghini and exer.

 ## Bonus Mods